-14.2 DIRECTORS' COMPENSATION
+13.2 DIRECTORS' COMPENSATION

 Our shareholders at the mixed general shareholders' meeting held on May 19, 2016 set the total annual attendance fees to be distributed among non-employee directors except those who are affiliated with one of our significant shareholders at €300,000 as a maximum for the 2016 fiscal year and for the following fiscal years.
-As of the date of this Document, upon recommendation of the compensation committee, the Board of Directors set the annual attendance fee for an independent director at €45,000 for each director, and an additional €15,000 as a chair of a committee, regardless of the number of meetings held.
+As of the date of this Universal Registration Document, upon recommendation of the Compensation Committee, the Board of Directors set the annual attendance fee for an independent director at €45,000 for each director, and an additional €15,000 Table 3 (AMF definition)

+as a chair of a committee, regardless of the number of meetings held.
 The following table sets forth information regarding the compensation earned by our directors who are not executive officers or affiliated with one of our significant shareholders for service on the Board of Directors during the year ended December 31, 2018.
-Mr. Wyzga and Mr.

-Gilly, respectively our Chairman of the Board of Directors and our Chief Executive Officer and Co-Founder, are directors but do not receive any additional compensation for their services as directors.
+Mr. Wyzga and Mr. Gilly, respectively our Chairman of the Board of Directors and our Chief Executive Officer and Co-Founder, are directors but do not receive any additional compensation for their services as directors.

-(in euros) Paid 2017 Paid 2018

-Earl Miller J. Collier (1)

-Directors' fee 18,123

-Other Compensation

-Peter Goodfellow

-Directors' fee 60,000 60,000

-Other Compensation (2) 16,400

-Genghis Lloyd-Harris (3)

-Directors' fee

-Other Compensation

-Guido Magni (4)

-Directors' fee

-Other Compensation

-Charlotte Corbaz

-Directors' fee

-Other Compensation

-Natalie Mount (5)

-Directors' fee 26,371 45,000

-Other Compensation (6) 49,200 10,100

-Simone Seiter (7)

-Directors' fee 31,375 45,000

-Other Compensation (8) 49,200 10,100

-TOTAL 250,669 170,200
+(in euros) Paid 2017 Paid 2018 Earl Miller J. Collier(1) Directors' fee 18.123 Other Compensation Peter Goodfellow 60,000 Directors' fee 60,000 Other Compensation(2) 16,400 Genghis Lloyd-Harris(3) Directors' fee Other Compensation Guido Magni(4) Directors' fee Other Compensation Charlotte Corbaz(5) Directors' fee Other Compensation Natalie Mount(6) 45,000 Directors' fee 26,371 10,100 Other Compensation(7) 49,200 Simone Seiter(8) 31,375 45,000 Directors' fee Other Compensation(9) 49.200 10.100 170,200 TOTAL 250,669

-(1) Mr. Collier resigned from the Board of Directors on April 19,2017.
+(1) Mr. Collier resigned from the Board of Directors on April 19, 2017.